 The following Alert browser filter demonstrates filtering alerts by the tag path Microservice.App4.
 This filters the view to show all alerts with the tag path MicroService.App4 and all its children (for example, MicroService.App4.Auth).
 Of the matching alerts, 1 is firing.

-- Tagging - After selecting entities, click the tag buttons to create, add, and remove tags.
+- Tagging - Make a selection and click the tag buttons to create, add, and remove tags.

-Actions - Perform actions (clone, delete, edit, rename, etc.) on individual entities by clicking the three dots to the far left of the entity.
-Actions are different for different entities but might include Clone, Delete, or Test (for alerts).
+Actions - Perform actions (clone, delete, edit, rename, etc.) on an individual object (e.g. an alert) by clicking the three dots to the far left of the object, for example, to the left of an alert.
+Actions are different for different objects but might include Clone, Delete, or Test (for alerts).
 Here’s an example for the Actions menu for dashboards:

 - Trash - Click the trash toggle to view deleted objects.